New Jersey City University: Main campus

-The university's main campus is situated on a landscaped campus in an urban community located at 2039 Kennedy Boulevard Jersey City.
+The university's landscaped main campus is situated on Kennedy Boulevard.
 The university's administrative center is Hepburn Hall.
-Designed by Guilbert and Betelle and completed in 1930, the Gothic structure serves as the symbol of the university and features in school publications as well as the university's athletic nickname.
+Designed by Guilbert and Betelle and completed in 1930, the Collegiate Gothic structure serves as the symbol of the university and features in school publications as well as the university's athletic nickname.

-The NJCU Frank J. Guarini Library is available to students as well as staff for learning materials such as books, DVDs, CDs, computer lab, quiet study rooms and access to electronic databases.
-Since the Fall 2014 semester, despite some objections by librarians, there has been a Dunkin Donuts franchise operating out of the first floor of the library.
+The NJCU Frank J. Guarini Library is available to students as well as staff for learning materials such as books, DVDs, CDs, computer lab, quiet study rooms, and access to electronic databases.
+Since the Fall 2014 semester, despite some objections by librarians, a Dunkin' Donuts franchise has been open on the first floor of the library.

 A six-story Arts and Sciences building named Karnoutsos Hall was designed by architect Michael Graves.
 It is known by students as the Crayola building, because of the colors which make up the building's exterior, and as the K building.
 It is located in the center of the campus.
-The 77000 sqft building, houses 14 classrooms, 10 computer labs, faculty offices for nine departments, and the Office of the Dean of Arts and Sciences.
+The 77000 sqft building houses 14 classrooms, 10 computer labs, faculty offices for nine departments, and the Office of the Dean of Arts and Sciences.